Draeken/articles/project/role-splitter/design.md

   - each chunk is focusable and is linked to `Chunk Component` - list of focusable elements
   - period (time range / day) selection
   - preset name that act as a dropdown, if chunks have been modified, automatically save as a new preset with the day's date as name.
+  - each day is focusable and let user edit current preset of chunks `Day Preset Component`
 ### Assisted by
   - each plugin should have its assistive view
 ### Settings